chaerihong/Geog458-AA1-FinalProject/README.md

     - Map: Distance from Parcels to Hospitals in Seattle as choropleth
     - Associated script:
     - Multimedia:
-- Transitions: zoom in from place to place when geographical location changes, however, for same ones (like US), zoom will remain the same
+- Transitions: zoom in from place to place when geographical location changes, however, for same ones (like US), zoom will remain the same ; Scroll to transit among maps and pages.